 Enjoy a sleigh ride with Santa’s reindeer

 No trip to Santa’s Lapland would be complete without a reindeer sleigh ride.
 Meeting Santa’s reindeer is something every child (and some adults) dream of and what better way to do that than a sleigh ride with them.
 At the Santa Claus Village there is the opportunity to do one of three reindeer rides, ranging from 400m to 3km.
 We were kindly given a 1km Forest Path reindeer ride (as mentioned above) and it was magical being pulled through the quiet of the forest by one of Santa Claus’ reindeer.
 This ride costs €29 per adult and €23 per child and lasts approximately 15 minutes.
+Of all the activities in Rovaniemi we did, this for me was one of the most magical.

 Or if you want to get up-close-and-personal with even more reindeer there are reindeer excursions.
 The Reindeer Herders Day is a chance to learn about the reindeer herding culture and join in with everyday activities such as feeding reindeer.
 Or there is a chance to join a reindeer and husky combined experience whereby you visit reindeer at an authentic farm and discover the surrounding nature by way of a husky safari.
 These two longer programmes are recommended by Visit Rovaniemi in their Winter Activities Highlights.